seblap86/airflow_weather_data/README.md

 I programmed a simple pipeline that connects to a weather API and downloads current wheather data for an area in Berlin in .txt and .csv format.
 The pipeline works successfully.

 ## Next steps
 The code was written in VSCode in an Anaconda environment.
-As this requires constant restarts of the webserver, I am planning to implement the pipeline in a Docker container environment.
+As this requires constant restarts of the webserver, I am planning to implement the pipeline in a Docker container environment next.